 Make a donation

 A chance ultrasound scan detected a large mass on the left side of Kanza’s brain.
-The paediatric team knew straight away it was a tumour, but Kanza was too tiny for their operating equipment.
+The paediatric team knew straight away it was a tumour, but Kanza, from Croydon, was too tiny for their operating equipment.
 She urgently needed specialist surgery so was referred to Great Ormond Street Hospital, where she underwent two major operations in the first two weeks of her life.

 Chemotherapy followed.
 It was such a lot to deal with for a tiny baby who’s brand new lungs and kidneys were barely able to withstand such intensive but life-saving treatment.